cacophony-wj/LeS/README.md

 As such, animations triggered from the SE versions of _Defeat_ and _Cursed Loot_ seem to be called in a slightly different fashion than those from _SL Tools_, _SL Solutions_, or _SLEN_.
 They suffer from intolerable script lag at times, regardless of how many mods or animations are installed.
 I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
 If an animation seems stuck **and** there are no moans of pleasure, just various breathing and grunts (or silence), open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
 You may have to repeat this process at least once.

-## My belly is huge and ugly _or_ my breasts look extremely malformed!

-The presets I recommend are not compatible with _Cursed Loot_ body morphs.
-Either disable them or change presets and rebuild all of _BodySlide._ Ensure that the morph "maximums" are not greater than _0.2_ for bellies and _0.5_ for other _parts_.

 ## My arms won't go into a binder _or_ my hands are floating outside of my bindings _or_ my gag won't go in my mouth _or_ one of these is true for an NPC.

 First, if you added something, remove it or rerun _Wabbajack._ If you didn't add anything, there's not much I can do. _Devious_ handling of these matters is extremely finicky in its original version on Oldrim and even more so for Special Edition.
 Facial Expressions in Special Edition have always been a problem and the NPC arm / invisible hands problem persists to this day no matter which version you use.
 If you want a more bug-free game, don't use _Devious Devices_ because this is **way** out of Skyrim's purview.